klemenStanic/IDS/README.md

   }
 }
 ```
-It checks the index "snortevents" and only returns events, that have "Generic ICMP event" in field classification and were inserted into elasticsearch in the last n seconds, where n is dynamically inserted in Java, based on how frequently we want our program to be run.
+It checks the index "snortevents" and only returns events, that have "Generic ICMP event" in the field classification and were inserted into elasticsearch in the last 5 seconds.

-For the events(alerts), I created another index called "threats":
+For the events(alerts), I created another index called "threats", and I set the mapping of the field "date", so it could be used as a time filter(to order our events by time):
 ```
 DELETE /threats